sine-fdn/garble-lang/language_tour.md

 Several collection types are supported: Fixed-size arrays, ranges, tuples, structs and enums.
 Let's look at each of them in turn:

-Arrays can be initialized either by explicitly listing all elements (which must have the same type) or by using a 'repeat expression', which repeats a single element a number of times:
+Arrays can be initialized either by explicitly listing all elements (which must have the same type) or by using a 'repeat expression', which repeats a single element a number of times.
+Note that the size of an array is specified without any type suffix (`4`, not `4usize`):

 ```rust
 pub fn main(a: u32, b: u32) -> [u32; 4] {